Nigel233/Different-Backbones-for-YOLO-v3/README.md

 Yolo v3 tiny &amp; improvements

 ## Get dataset
+### COCO
 - Go to https://drive.google.com/drive/folders/1ZYwN1OfMjTK4_Bn5LGEbrGP5EDg-jekz?usp=sharing and download `coco_small.zip`.
 - Unzip the file with name `coco_small`, and put the directory **outside** of this project directory

 The dataset is a subset of `coco_2017`, and contains 8000 training images, 1000 validation and 1000 test images, randomly from the whole COCO dataset with bounding box labels.
 The procedure of generating these images is in `get_data.ipynb`, but mostly likely you wouldn't not need to run this notebook again.

+### VOC
+- run get_voc.sh
+- open voc_data.ipynb
+- change user name in the jupyter notebook and run it.

+The dataset is VOC 2012, i use the training set of VOC and split the validation set of VOC to our validation and test set, because of no annotations of VOC test set.

 ## Train YOLO-v3 with `coco_small` dataset